 #2 PPI2Pass PE Review

-PPI2Pass provides some of the most extensive review programs available for engineering.
-A partner of Kaplan, the company was founded by Michael Lindeburg who authored the original review course for the Civil PE.
-All materials are consistently updated to current exam specs.
+PPI2Pass provides some of the most extensive review programs available for the civil engineering PE exam.
+A partner of Kaplan, the company was founded by Michael Lindeburg, who authored the original review course for the Civil PE.
+All materials are consistently updated to current exam specs, making this one of the most up-to-date PE prep course offerings for professional engineer licensure candidates.

 PPI2Pass PE review stands out for its comprehensive resources and mix-and-match flexibility.
 A student is not limited to specific bundles.
 You can access materials that guide you the best.